-As of June 30, 2020, the fair value of the SAO reporting unit exceeded the carrying value by approximately 4.5 percent.
-The goodwill recorded related to the SAO reporting unit as of June 30, 2020 was \$195.5 million.
-For purposes of the discounted cash flow technique for SAO's fair value, we used a weighted average cost of capital of 10.5 percent and a terminal growth rate assumption of 3 percent.
-If the fair value of this reporting unit had been hypothetically reduced by 5 percent at June 30, 2020, the SAO reporting unit would have a fair value that would approximate net book value.
+Goodwill associated with the SAO reporting unit is tested at the SAO segment level.
+The fair value is estimated using a weighting of discounted cash flows and the use of market multiples valuation techniques.
+As of June 30, 2021, the fair value of the SAO reporting unit exceeded the carrying value by approximately 26.3 percent.
+The discounted cash flows analysis for the SAO reporting unit includes assumptions related to our ability to increase volume, improve mix, expand product offerings and continue to implement opportunities to reduce costs over the next several years.
+For purposes of the discounted cash flow analysis for SAO's fair value, a weighted average cost capital of 9.0 percent and a terminal growth rate assumption of 3.0 percent were used.
+If the long-term growth rate for this reporting unit had been hypothetically reduced by 0.5 percent at June 30, 2021, the SAO reporting unit would have a fair value that exceeded the carrying value by approximately 22.0 percent.